Table of contents

 Children with autism have delays in speech that can make it difficult to maintain a conversation.
 They may repeat words or phrases over and over (echolalia), or they may answer questions with completely unrelated responses.
 This often pushes other children away because they don’t understand them and ultimately this leaves the child with autism isolated.

-Another reason that children with autism struggle with communication is that they tend to have difficulty reading non verbal cues.
-Non verbal cues are facial expressions or body gestures.
-For example, the look of boredom on a person’s face (facial cue) when they are no longer interested in a conversation might be obvious to most of us but to a person with autism it may go completely unnoticed.
+Another reason that children with autism struggle with communication are that they tend to have difficulty reading nonverbal cues.
+Nonverbal cues are facial expressions or body gestures.
+For example, the look of boredom on a person’s face (facial cue) when they are no longer interested in a conversation might be obvious to most of us but to a person with autism, it may go completely unnoticed.
 A person checking their watch and tapping their foot (body gestures) would give many people the idea that this person is either impatient or in a hurry.
 A person on the autism spectrum might fail to take notice of these gestures.

 ➔ Low Emotional Intelligence